We may start therapy with wanting to solve our problems, but underneath lies a much deeper longing.

 So how do we get to know what we do not know?
 How do we become aware of the unconscious?
 The unconscious is a layer of the psyche that speaks through images, symbols and story.
 You can find it in your dreams, art, the storylines you like to read, listen to or watch.
 When we learn this language and look to the images and narratives as guides, we begin to notice the patterns beneath our thoughts and the stories held in our bodies.
 Engaging with these patterns, rather than controlling or dismissing them, allows movement where we feel stuck, widening our scope, changing attitudes and deepening a sense of self.

-After years of orbiting the same issues, I found my way to a Jungian psychoanalyst.
+‘After years of orbiting the same issues, I found my way to a Jungian psychoanalyst.
 There, for the first time, I encountered the force of the unconscious—how it works on us, and how, when we learn to look toward it with attention, what has long seemed fixed can begin to change.
 I started to understand the deeper dynamics beneath my symptoms.
 I even found a kind of pleasure in meeting my darkest parts—not because they were pleasant, but because I sensed that entering into dialogue with them could yield the answers I had been seeking.
 No one else could have given me those answers.
-They had to be discovered from within.
+They had to be discovered from within.’

 Towards Consciousness

-Once we know how to identify and change dysfunctional patterns and replace them with an authentic response, we are able to carry what doesn’t want to change and navigate what life brings us.
-This means to live life without continually needing to solve it, but living it to our full capacity.
-Allowing grief to deepen us, beauty to wound us, and difficulty to shape us — without translating everything into strategy or purpose.
-We are able to carry it.
-Life starts to flow, and we become like the river and the stone.
 We create space for a steadier and clearer way of being in the world.
-This frees up energy and creativity that allows you to become more involved in your work and relationships in a meaningful way.
-What that looks like, we do not know until it presents itself, but each step leads to living a life more rooted in connection.
+This frees up energy and creativity that allows us to become more involved in our work and relationships in a meaningful way.
+What that looks like, we do not know until it presents itself, but each step leads to living a life more rooted in relationship.

 Halfway through my own process, I began studying Jungian psychoanalysis.
 I learned, among other things, that lasting change—like anything that endures—takes time.
 I also learned that there is far more beneath the surface than we are taught to imagine, and that this inner world is worth knowing—not only because it helps us as individuals, but because it can open a deeper kind of connection.